How to wash TENCEL™ Lyocell (plant-based silk) bed linen — the easy method

 Light steam if necessary

-At Maison CÉTOILE, natural silk and TENCEL™ Lyocell form a duo designed for night and everyday comfort, with the same requirement for softness, durability and respect for the material.
+At Maison CÉTOILE, natural silk and TENCEL™ Lyocell form a duo designed for nighttime and daily comfort, with the same demands for softness, durability, and respect for the material.

-To better understand the differences between silk, cotton and TENCEL™ depending on your sleep, we have also dedicated a comparative guide to materials for a good night's sleep.
+To better understand the differences between silk, cotton, and TENCEL™ according to your sleep, we have also dedicated a comparative guide to materials for good sleep.

 To go further